Privacy Statement & Policy

 We may also use your personal information to provide you with information about our products and services.

-By opting in to be an inbox subscriber you are asking us to send you the requested newsletters and information and also any other information about upcoming performances and other products and services offered by CTC and its partners as this is the primary purpose of this subscription.
+By opting in to be an inbox subscriber you are asking us to send you the requested newsletters and information and also any other information about upcoming events and other products and services offered by CTC and its partners as this is the primary purpose of this subscription.

 In addition, when you create an account for ticket purchases, we will also ask you whether you would like to receive news and offers from us and our partners.
 If you answer “Yes” to receiving information from us – you are taken to have also consented to receiving information from us on behalf of: